 One option is a reverse mortgage which would free up some of the equity in the home to use towards a long-term care insurance policy.

-Long term care policies can still be issued for people in their 70s, but the premiums will be higher than if you had enrolled 10 or 20 years ago.
+Long term care policies can still be issued for people in their 70s, but the premiums will be higher than if you had enrolled 10 to 20 years ago.
 However, it is still an option and would keep the retiree in his home.

 One of the most important things to do is to visit with a qualified and experienced elder law attorney.
-You can locate an elder law attorney nearest you by going to the National Elder Law Foundation and doing a search for a Certified Elder Law Attorney.
+You can locate an elder law attorney nearest to you by going to the National Elder Law Foundation and doing a search for a Certified Elder Law Attorney.
 By visiting with a Certified Elder Law Attorney you will learn about options on how to safeguard assets and have planning in place to make sure you or your loved ones are cared for appropriately.

 Reference: nj.com (March 11, 2021) “I think I make too much money for Medicaid.
 What can I do?”